 When we installed Lutzick Snowdrift Arrays (LSA) in the WSA Gallery in October 2025, artist Dan Lutzick made it clear this would not be a static installation.
-HIs plan was to evolve the show during the sixteen months it would be on exhibition, and that has held true.
-The first major adjustment came in late May, when Dan added a large predator to the mix: Katzenjammer.
+His plan was to evolve the show during the sixteen months it would be on exhibition, and that has held true.
+The first major adjustment came in late May, when Dan added a large predator to the mix: Katzenjammer, and in June, when he populated the glass wall at the top of the Canyon.

 A NOTE FROM DAN ABOUT KATZENJAMMER